APHN - Advanced Public Health Nurse Jobs

 All APHNs begin as RNs.
 They have significant nursing experience, have earned status as an advanced practice nurse, and are certified in their area of expertise.
-Discover Nursing indicates that once an RN has completed a two- or four-year nursing degree or a hospital nursing program, the next step passing the National Council Licensure Examination for Registered Nurses (NCLEX-RN) to be eligible for state licensing.
+Discover Nursing indicates hat once an RN has completed a two- or four-year nursing degree or a hospital nursing program, the next step passing the National Council Licensure Examination for Registered Nurses (NCLEX-RN) to be eligible for state licensing.

-RNs can choose from among several paths to become an advanced practice nurse who works in public or community health, according to study.com and Masters and Public Health Nursing .
+RNs can choose from among several paths to becoming an advanced practice nurse who works in public or community health, according to study.com and Masters and Public Health Nursing .
 The first is completing a Master of Science in Nursing (MSN) with a public health concentration.
 Another is earning a master of public health (MPH) degree with a nursing specialization.
 The third option is a program that awards a combined MSN-MPH.
 Many programs offer at least some online coursework.
 Some nurses opt to pursue a doctorate in public health nursing.

 Among the schools that offer master’s-level APHN programs are: